jctanner/rhoai-hacking/docs/OIDC_OAUTH.md

 ## A Note on OpenShift's Integrated OAuth

-The friction described above is often invisible to developers working in a default OpenShift environment, which provides a uniquely seamless authentication experience thanks to its integrated OAuth server and the `oauth-proxy`.
+The friction described above is often invisible to developers working in a default OpenShift environment, which provides a uniquely seamless authentication experience thanks to its integrated OAuth server and the specialized `openshift/oauth-proxy`.

 ### The "Magic": Default Integrated Authentication